-As districts and schools refine how they support all students to be academically and socially successful under the new LCAP and federal accountability measures, the San Diego County Office of Education offers guidance through the state's Multi-Tiered System of Supports (MTSS) framework.
+As districts and schools refine how they support all students to be academically and socially successful under the new LCAP and federal accountability measures, the San Diego County Office of Education offers guidance through the state's Multi-Tiered System of Support (MTSS) framework.

-The MTSS framework is a basis for understanding how California educators can work together to ensure equitable access and opportunity for all students to achieve the California Standards MTSS includes Response to Instruction and Intervention (RtI2) and other philosophies and concepts.
+The MTSS framework is a basis for understanding how California educators can work together to ensure equitable access and opportunity for all students to achieve the California Standards.
+MTSS includes Response to Instruction and Intervention (RtI2) and other philosophies and concepts.

 MTSS is an integrated, comprehensive framework that focuses on state standards, core instruction, differentiated learning, student-centered learning, individualized student needs, and the alignment of systems necessary for all students' academic, behavioral, and social success.
 There are also RtI2 processes such as, supports for Special Education, Title I, Title III, support services for students who are English learners, students who are American-Indian, and those in gifted and talented programs.

 Learn more about the County Office's MTSS and RtI2 supports for districts to create needed systematic change through intentional services that quickly identify and match the needs of all students.

 California developed the

 RtI2 Core Components in 2008.
 RtI2 includes an academic system and a